-Kevin, our Carpenter, passed away on Friday, December 4th.
-Please be patient as we take time to not only grieve but also figure out the future of Lady and the Carpenter.
+Kevin, our Carpenter, passed away in December 2020.
+Thank you for being patient as we take time to not only grieve but also figure out the future of Lady and the Carpenter.
 Thank you to everyone who has made this company successful and to all who have shown us such amazing love and support.

 Clothespins & Accessories

 Note: If you are looking for Factory First Clothespins they are currently out of stock.
-We will know in January when they will be again available.
+We are working on having Factory First Clothespins available by the end of May.
 Thank you for your patience and understanding.